xLauncherMvX/xlauncher-stage-1/xlauncher-staking-contract/README.md

 - pull_time_stamp_entry = last_item.pull_time_stamp_entry
 - pull_time_stamp_last_collection = current_time_stamp

+### calculate_rewards_v2
+This is the function that is used to calculate the rewords for each instance of the `ClientPullState` items.
+It is a pure fuction and only cares about the provided fuction parameters.

 ### claimUnstakedValue

 When we `claimUnstakedValue` we check the value stored in `unstakeState` and if the `current_time_stamp` is bigger